-Through slideshows, class critiques and demos, Jacob Hessler, a fine-art landscape photographer, will help students capture their own interpretation of the modern landscape, distilling it down to its unforgettable essence.
+Through slideshows, class critiques and demos, students will capture their own interpretation of the modern landscape, distilling it down to its unforgettable essence.
 This class is a balance of honing the artist’s eye and advancing technical skills.
 Through weekly assignments, students are inspired to change their perspective and see photographic possibilities in seemingly familiar scenes.

 At the end of the workshop, you will feel creativity invigorated and confident to shoot, critique, and edit your photography in new ways.

-All of our Quiet Landscape lecture materials and ample time to ask questions throughout (we take an intermission halfway through to prevent information overload) - All lecture materials delivered as PDF and video demos at the end for students to refer back to while working on their assignment.
+All of our Quiet Landscape lecture materials and ample time to ask questions throughout (we take an intermission halfway through to prevent information overload) - All lecture materials delivered as PDF at the end for students to refer back to while working on their assignment.